-The City of John Day Development Code (the Code) governs the procedure for reviewing Land divisions and partitions.
+Land Divisions and Property Line Adjustments are subject to Section 5-4.3 of the City of John Day Development Code (the Code), including the approval criteria contained in Section 5-4.3.070.
 All land use and development permit applications and approvals, except building permits, shall be decided by using the procedures contained in Chapter 5-4 of the Code.
 The procedure "type" assigned to each application governs the decision-making process for that permit or approval.
+Subdivisions that create four or more lots from one parent lot or a replat involving two (2) or three (3) lots exceeding one (1) acre in size are processed as Type III procedure.